Role

 Problems

-Players often don’t immediately internalize that they ARE the wind.
+However, players often don’t immediately internalize that they ARE the wind.
 They see blowing as a tool, not an identity.

-Tasks and design goal:
+Tasks & design goal

 How can the 3Cs inform player as the Wind alonside the Wisp, and guide the interaction design?